BARBARA KNOX vs. PAUL REMICK, JR.

 The case is remanded to the Probate Court for further proceedings consistent with our opinion.

-1 The separation agreement contained a provision that "the court may be requested to enter a decree incorporating this agreement in lieu of orders relative to property, maintenance or alimony."
-We do not know what the judge was requested to do, but he did not omit a provision for support in his order relying on the agreement to cover the subject.
+[Note 1] The separation agreement contained a provision that "the court may be requested to enter a decree incorporating this agreement in lieu of orders relative to property, maintenance or alimony."
+We do not know what the judge was requested to do, but he did not omit a provision for support in his order, relying on the agreement to cover the subject.
 He made a specific order for support.

-2 This opinion should not be taken, however to imply that the Probate Court lacks jurisdiction to order appropriate child support payments if a judgment nisi of divorce contains no order concerning child support.
+[Note 2] This opinion should not be taken, however, to imply that the Probate Court lacks jurisdiction to order appropriate child support payments if a judgment nisi of divorce contains no order concerning child support.
 See Kates v.
 Kates, 347 Mass.
 783 (1964).

-4 Such finality, after approval of the agreement by the judge and entry of judgment nisi, exists under the recently enacted so called no-fault ("irretrievable breakdown") divorce statute.
+[Note 4] Such finality, after approval of the agreement by the judge and entry of judgment nisi, exists under the recently enacted so called no-fault ("irretrievable breakdown") divorce statute.
 See G. L. c.
-208, § 1A, inserted by St. 1975, c.
-698, § 2.
+208, Section 1A, inserted by St. 1975, c.
+698, Section 2.
 We do not consider here the consequences of such a divorce judgment and a separation agreement made and approved under that statute.